restaio/cordapp-playground/README.md

     * GET `yo/getyos/`, to retrieve any Yo's from the node's vault
     * POST `yo/sendyo/`, to send a Yo to another node

-* `StompController`, which manages the web-socket for streaming vault updates to the front-end.
-It defines a a single endpoint, `/stomp/streamyos`.
-Our web front-end hits this endpoint when it loads.
-In response, the web server starts streaming any new Yos to the frontend over a web-socket
+* `StompController`, which defines a a single endpoint, `/stomp/streamyos`.
+Our web frontend hits this endpoint automatically when it loads.
+This causes the webserver to retrieve an observable of the node's vault via RPC and subscribe to it for updates.
+Whenever the observable emits a notification of a new Yo, the update is streamed to the frontend over a web-socket

 # Pre-requisites: